5 Intentional Living Steps To Multiply Your Natural Potential

 We all understand that we can benefit from intentional living steps but do we really know why?
 An intentional living will ensure that we do not go to our graves with much of our potential still left inside of us.

-Leaving this existence with most of our potential inside of us would be a waste, selfish and a lost for society.
+Leaving this existence with most of our potential inside of us would be a waste, selfish, and a loss for society.
 Really it would.

 We are all born with gifts to give the world and we all are important to the world.
 How you would discover your special gifts is a discussion for another day but, we all have them.